AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Units_of_Measure.md

 ## `Update Quantity Owner`

-Update the Owner of the specified quantity.
+Updates the Owner of the specified quantity.
 For more information on Owners, see [Role-based access control](xref:accessControl).

 #### Request
  ```text